When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Are electric scooters better than e-bikes?

 No, they are different forms of transport, with their own pros and cons.
 Both use electric motors and lithium batteries, but that’s where the similarities end.
 Electric bikes are bigger, heavier and need to be physically pedalled.
 Whereas, an e-scooter is propelled solely by the motor.
 E-Bikes are generally much more expensive, but you can buy a practical e-scooter for under £500.
-E-Bikes can still be used when the battery is flat, but with e-scooters you’ll be pushing or carrying it home.
+E-Bikes can still be used when the battery is flat, but with e-scooters, you’ll be pushing or carrying it home.
+For more information on what I think, check out my electric bikes vs electric scooters article.

 Electric scooters are definitely here to stay and they are going to play a big part in transporting people from A to B, particularly in urban environments.
 I would imagine in some areas, they’ll become as popular as bikes and e-bikes.